 Separation from the mother before hatching is also common in the organic poultry sector.
 The heavy segmentation of the supply chain, which relies on the separation between reproduction and production stages, means almost all chicks are raised without access to their mother hen, with detrimental consequences to chicks' behavior and development.
-For instance, chicks raised without a mother hen are generally more fearful, which may promote the expression of damaging behaviors, such as feather pecking, which remains widespread in organic poultry flocks.
-Effects on mother hens have been less explored in the scientific literature, but the research that has been conducted shows such separation represents a missed opportunity for hens to display natural behaviors.
+For instance, chicks raised without a mother hen are generally more fearful, which may promote the expression of damaging

+- 111 M Bestman et al., Feather-Pecking and Injurious Pecking in Organic Laying Hens in 107 Flocks from Eight European Countries, Animal Welfare (2017).

+- 112 Joanne Edgar et al., Influences of Maternal Care on Chicken Welfare, Animals (2016).

 - 113 Janja Sirovnick et al., Why-Oh-Why?

-Dark Brooders Reduce Injurious

-Pecking, Though Are Still Not Widely

-Used in Commercial Rearing of Layer

-Pullets, Animals (2022).
+Dark Brooders Reduce Injurious Pecking, Though Are Still Not Widely Used in Commercial Rearing of Layer Pullets, Animals (2022).

 - 114 Ibid.

-- 115 Article 3 (a), Council Regulation (EC)

-No 1/2005 of 22 December 2004 on the protection of animals during transport and related operations and amending Directives 64/432/EEC and 93/119/EC and Regulation (EC) No 1255/97, OJ L 3/5.
+- 115 Article 3 (a), Council Regulation (EC) No 1/2005 of 22 December 2004 on the protection of animals during transport and related operations and amending Directives 64/432/EEC and 93/119/EC and Regulation (EC) No 1255/97, OJ L 3/5.

-- 116 Ibid., Article 35 and Annex I, Paragraph 1.9., 2005, OJ L 3/15 - 22.
+- 116 Ibid., Article 35 and Annex I, Paragraph 1.9., 2005, OJ L 3/15 22.

 - 117 On the detrimental effects of long distance transport of cows on their welfare, see for instance: Karen Schwartzkopf-Genswein et al., Road Transport of Cattle, Swine and Poultry in North America and its Impact on Animal Welfare, Carcass and Meat Quality: A Review, Meat Science (2012).

-- 118 See for instance: Jan Hultgren, Is
+- 118 See for instance: Jan Hultgren, Is Livestock

-Livestock Transport a Necessary
+Transport a Necessary Practice?
+Mobile

-Practice?
-Mobile Slaughter and

-On-Farm Stunning and Killing Before
+Slaughter and On-Farm Stunning and

-Transport to Slaughter, CAB Reviews
+Killing Before Transport to Slaughter, CAB

-(2018); Marit Skog Eriksen et al.,
+Reviews (2018); Marit Skog Eriksen et al.,

 Mobile Abattoir Versus Conventional

 Slaughterhouse-Impact on Stress

-Parameters and Meat
+Parameters and Meat Quality

-QualityCharacteristics in Norwegian
+Characteristics in Norwegian Lambs,

-Lambs, Applied Animal Behaviour
+Applied Animal Behaviour Science (2013).

-Science (2013).

 - 119 Eugénie Duval, Le droit de l'Union relatif à l'agriculture biologique: la promotion d'un meilleur bien-être des animaux d'élevage ?, in Isabelle Michallet (dir.), Bien-être et normes environnementales, Mare et Martin (2022).